ezstaking/website-content/content/en/pages/about.md

 EZ Staking offers a range of services designed to make staking easy and efficient.
 Our services include:

-* Non-custodial staking: We hold no private keys, ensuring that your coins are always under your control.
+* **Non-custodial staking**: We hold no private keys, ensuring that your coins are always under your control.
-* User-friendly interface: Our platform is designed to be easy to use, even for those without prior staking experience.
+* **User-friendly interface**: Our platform is designed to be easy to use, even for those without prior staking experience.
-* High-performance nodes: Our nodes are optimized for high-performance and reliability, ensuring minimal downtime and maximum returns.
+* **High-performance nodes**: Our nodes are optimized for high-performance and reliability, ensuring minimal downtime and maximum returns.

 ## **Why Choose EZ Staking**